Make Your Next Trip Extraordinary

 Zulya Rajabova, Silk Road Treasure Tours

 Zulya grew up in Uzbekistan—her hometown, Bukhara, is one of the legendary cities of the Silk Road trading route—and has lived in the U.S. since 2003.
 This makes her well suited to introduce foreigners to the stunning landscapes and ancient sites of Central Asia, including all five “Stans.”
 She started out as an interpreter and guide for journalists, diplomats, and heads of state visiting Uzbekistan.
-Her personal contacts at museums, exhibition sites, and performance companies translate to exclusive access for her clients, and the encounters that she orchestrates with artisans and businesspeople help bring alive aspects of the culture both ancient and contemporary.
+Her personal contacts at museums, exhibition sites, and performance companies translate to exclusive access for her travelers, and the encounters that she orchestrates with artisans and businesspeople help bring alive aspects of the culture both ancient and contemporary.

 NOTE: Zulya is currently not accepting credit cards.
 If you want a different recommendation, CLICK HERE